Monitoring diagnostic to show multiple datasets in one plot (incl. biases)#

 iris.plot

-that supports plotting of 2D cubes with coordinates latitude and longitude.- plot_kwargs: dict, optional
+that supports plotting of 2D data.- plot_kwargs: dict, optional

 Optional keyword arguments for the plot function defined by